jack101311/Eink-Module/readme.md

 4. You can customize the position of the eink button by 3 ways:
    1. Make an element with class "einkBtn", the eink button will be "append" to it.
-   2. Use `setupEinkBtn` method to adjust the position of the button.
+   2. Use `setupEinkBtn({position,top,left,right,bottom})` method to adjust the position of the button.
    3. Directly use CSS or javaScript to control its position.
       </br>
 5. Now you can add CSS styles to adjust the display and look of your websites under Eink Mode by simply using the `@media` CSS media queries with the media type `eink`.
 These styles will be rendered only when the users enter Eink mode.
 Therefore you can keep 2 different styles for your website, one under scrolling mode, one under paginated Eink mode and you can manage these styles very easily.